-- · Source of light
+- Source of light

 - An opaque screen where shadow is formed.

 - An opaque object must obstruct the path of the light.
 Shadows are formed only when an opaque objects obstructs the light from a source.

-- 8. Option (a) is correct.

 Explanation: Reflection of light is the phenomenon of bouncing back of the light.